 The Chicago Loop Synagogue is also an architectural marvel.
 Among other features, it contains the magnificent Abraham Rattner stained glass artwork which takes up almost the entire Eastern facade of the Synagogue, Rattner lithographs in the Bet Midrash and the entry to the Social Hall and the Hands of Peace by Henri Azaz, which crowns the entrance to the Synagogue.

-Again this year, world renowned Cantor Moshe Stern will lead the High Holiday services assisted by Menashe Lev-Ran and the Tel Aviv Lev-Ran singers.
-Cantor Stern, Menashe Lev-Ran and the choir set the proper tone of beauty, reverence and awe during this time of year.
+This year internationally acclaimed Cantor and Broadway performer, Dudu Fisher, will lead the High Holiday services accompanied by the Tel Aviv Lev-Ran Singers under the musical direction of Menashe Lev-Ran.
+Cantor Fisher, Menashe Lev-Ran and the choir set the proper tone of beauty, reverence and awe during this time of year.

 The Chicago Loop Synagogue has been fortunate to have Stanley E. Kroll as its Rabbi since 1977.
 Rabbi Kroll's Devrai Torah and sermons are meaningful, educational, enlightening, relevant and thought provoking, with a large helping of humor mixed in.
 They are often the subject of informal discussion at the Shabbat Kiddush, where the attendees enjoy the camaraderie of the Chicago Loop Synagogue.
 When the occasion presents itself, Rabbi Kroll prepares a delightful Shabbat Cholent Kiddush luncheon eagerly anticipated and enjoyed by all.

-Read the Purim issue of The Bulletin of the Chicago Loop Synagogue online!
+Read the Shavuot issue of The Bulletin of the Chicago Loop Synagogue online!